 - Rollable for easy storage

 If you don’t like the dark textures of Selens backdrops, consider getting the Evento seamless backgrounds instead.

-Selens and Evanto are similar in that they’re both made of cardboard and rollable.
+Selens and Evanto are similar in that they’re both made of cardboard and are rollable.
 But Evanto backdrops feature lighter patterns.
 They are perfect for creating airy food photos.

-Evanto’s textures are detailed.
-They have everything from cracks in the concrete to the ring patterns in the wooden panels.
+Evanto’s textured backgrounds are detailed.
+They have everything from cracks in the concrete to ring patterns in the wooden panels.
 They add to the realism of your images without being too distracting.
 And with considerable surface sizes of 22 x 35 inches, they can fit a large dish or a medium spread without any issues.

 How to Choose the Best Food Photography Backdrop